lab-101010/127.0.0.1/projects/tools/super_parseur/readme.md

 # Overview

-This tool allows to retrieve the content of a file (.txt; .py; .cpp) using python and regex
+This tool allows to retrieve specific contents from a file (.txt; .py; .cpp) using python and regex

 ## Requirements